GhostofGoes/cgoes-cminus-compiler/README.md

 (Default: "fred.tm". <filename>: outputs to the filename. '-': stdout)
 ```

-# Using the CCC
-It is reccomended you run this on a distribution of Linux.
-(Debian-based is best)
 ## Environment requirements
     Bison 3.0 or higher (Hard requirement, can confirm 2.5 freaks out)
     Flex 2.5.39 or higher (I think flex 2.5.37 will work as well)